openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 By contrast, you use the `OBJECT` paragraph in a class definition to define data that is created for each object instance of the class, and methods that are supported for each object instance of the class.

 ---
-### A factory definition consists of:
+###  Factory structure
-three divisions, followed by an `END FACTORY` statement
+A factory definition consists of: three divisions, followed by an `END FACTORY` statement

 `IDENTIFICATION` (required)
 - Identify the start of the factory definition.